Focusing On Mental Health When You Feel Like A Failure at Everything

 If you want to make a difference, consider your customers or clients.
 How would they be inconvenienced without you?
 If you improve your interactions with them, you might notice immediate changes in how you feel about yourself at work.

 In some cases, you may realize that you want to change your career path.
+Healthy ways to approach this decision include assessing your core beliefs and understanding what truly motivates you.
 If you are not ignoring the real cause of your dissatisfaction, that might help you address some of your feelings of failure and frustration.
-However, if your career choice is not a problem for you, changing careers may cause frustrations to travel with you.
-Failure can be a chance to grow at work, and it's not necessarily negative.

 Humans are social by nature, so relationships with others may affect your sense of self-worth.
 However, it can be dangerous to tie your self-worth to romantic relationships and whether you are loved.
-Putting your worth at the mercy of another person can lead to anxiety and fear if a relationship ends or doesn't turn out as you hope.
+Putting your worth at the mercy of another person can lead to social anxiety and fear if a relationship ends or doesn't turn out as you hope.
 Below are a few strategies for coping when a relationship fails.

 When entering a relationship, be yourself from the beginning.
-Speak up about your opinions, feelings, and hopes, and spend time with diverse people.
+Speak up about your opinions, core beliefs, feelings, and hopes, and spend time with diverse people.
 Being with another person does not mean you have to lose yourself.
 Recognize that your partner can have feelings and interests unrelated to you.
-In addition, if they are upset or distressed, it may be helpful not to assume it is your fault if you haven't made a mistake.
-Being yourself from the beginning and looking for healthy behaviors from potential partners may lead to you having healthier and more fulfilling relationships.
+In addition, if they are upset or distressed, it may be helpful not to assume it is your fault.

 If your partner puts you down or tells you that you are a failure, this may be a sign of abuse or an unhealthy relationship.
 In these cases, it might be safest to end the relationship.
 When a relationship ends, it does not necessarily signify defeat.
 Instead, it can be a new beginning and a phase of growth.
-Think about how your life might change if you have time to focus on yourself and fewer instances of someone calling you names and hurting you.

 If you often struggle to reach your goals, you may discover your goals are not aligned with your values.
 It may be worth reassessing your goals and finding new ones to bring you more significant satisfaction over time.
 Further, goals based on your core values may be more meaningful to you.